What Copywriting is (and what it isn’t)

 Calls to Action

 It’s important that the reader comes to the end of your written promotion with a clear idea of what to do next.
-That’s why we round each piece off with a clear and direct call to action, linking with the core benefit for the greatest motivation.
+That’s why I round each piece off with a clear and direct call to action, linking with the core benefit for the greatest motivation.

 Previous